Xavier Players to Watch Against Pittsburgh - Second Round

 Xavier Players to Watch

-Nunge puts up a team-high 7.9 rebounds per game.
-He is also putting up 14 points and 2.1 assists, shooting 52.1% from the field and 41.1% from downtown with 1.1 made 3-pointers per game.
+Nunge is tops on his team in rebounds per contest (7.9), and also averages 14 points and 2.1 assists.
+At the other end, he averages 0.9 steals and 1.2 blocked shots.

-Colby Jones is tops on his squad in assists per game (4.3), and also puts up 15.1 points and 5.4 rebounds.
-At the other end, he averages 1.4 steals and 0.5 blocked shots.
+Colby Jones posts a team-best 4.3 assists per contest.
+He is also putting up 15.1 points and 5.4 rebounds, shooting 51.2% from the floor and 37.5% from downtown with 1.2 made 3-pointers per game.

 Xavier Top Performers (Last 10 Games)